serai-dex/serai/docs/coordinator/Tributary.md

 `coordinator::ProcessorMessage::BatchPreprocess` and an `ExternalBlock` transaction allowing the batch to be signed has already been included on chain.

-When `t` validators have published `BatchPreprocess` transactions, a `coordinator::ProcessorMessage::BatchPreprocesses` is sent to the processor.
+When `t` validators have published `BatchPreprocess` transactions, if the coordinator represents one of the first `t` validators to do so, a `coordinator::ProcessorMessage::BatchPreprocesses` is sent to the processor, excluding the processor's own preprocess.

 ### Batch Share